runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 puma is a multi-threaded high performance webserver written in Ruby.
 It is new in the market yet it has gained lots of traction.
 It can be used to server any ruby web app that support rack such as Sinatra or Ruby On Rails.

+As a first class Ruby project, you could install `puma` via RubyGems.

-To install `puma` with Rails 3+ app, simply append to `Gemfile`:
+With Rails 3+ app, simply append to `Gemfile`:

 ```
-gem 'puma', :github => 'puma/puma'
+gem 'puma', '~> 2.0'
 ```

-NOTE: as the time of this writing, puma 2.0 (in which `puma` CLI has `-d` option) is not yet released and we need to get the latest code from the repostiory instead.

 then `bundle install`

 You can now start your app with puma with `rails s`.
 You should see output if it is started correctly:

 ```
-Puma 2.0.0 starting...
+Puma 2.0.1 starting...
 * Min threads: 0, max threads: 16
 * Environment: development
 ...